Climate action plans of poorest nations to cost $1 trillion

 Yet they produce just a tiny fraction of the planet-warming gases that drive climate change.

 Such countries have a widespread lack of resources and expertise to tackle climate change.
-But all 48 have produced so-called Intended Nationally Determined Contributions (INDCs) to a new global climate deal.
+But nearly all have produced so-called Intended Nationally Determined Contributions (INDCs) to a new global climate deal.

 These plans set out how they will curb their emissions from 2020 - by shifting to renewable power sources, such as solar, or building cleaner public transport, for example.